BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 uv run book-translate reference-search "キャゼルヌ"
 ```

-It is pronounced "Kyazerunu", so translating it to english is not obvious at all.
-The search tool returns passages mentionning "Caselnes" as lexical matches, which is indeed how the name was translated by Daniel Huddleston.
+It is pronounced "Kyazerunu", so translating it to English is not obvious at all.
+The search tool returns passages mentioning "Caselnes" as lexical matches, which is indeed how the name was translated by Daniel Huddleston.

 Because Codex is not as lazy as I am, we can even ask it to go further to enable more complex querying.
 Maybe we want to search with a paraphrase like "the officer keeping the fleet supplied", where we probably won't have a lexical match.